OpenEducationAnalytics/OpenEducationAnalytics/README.md

 ### What you need
 To setup an environment with OpenEduAnalytics, you'll need:
-* an Azure subscription (if you don't have an Azure subscription, you can set up a [free subscription here](https://azure.microsoft.com/free))
+* an Azure subscription (if you don't have an Azure subscription, you can set up a [free subscription here](https://azure.microsoft.com/free), or check the [current list of Azure offers](https://azure.microsoft.com/en-us/support/legal/offer-details/))
 * role assignment of "Owner" on the Azure subscription you're using

 ### Setup